Men's Collegiate Lacrosse Association: Milestones

 Colorado State University holds the record for most MCLA championships won with six (1999, 2001, 2003, 2006, 2012 and 2013).
-The Rams also hold the distinction of sending the first MCLA player into Major League Lacrosse when goaltender Alex Smith made the roster of Denver Outlaws from 2006-2010.
-Brigham Young (1997, 2000, 2007, 2011) is second in MCLA history with four national titles.
+The Rams also hold the distinction of sending the first MCLA player into Major League Lacrosse when goaltender Alex Smith made the roster of Denver Outlaws from 2006 to 2010.
+Brigham Young (1997, 2000, 2007, 2011, 2021) is second in MCLA history with five national titles.

 The University of Michigan Varsity Club Lacrosse Team became the first team in MCLA history to complete a perfect season by defeating Chapman University in the national championship game on May 17, 2008.
 The Wolverines were able to repeat their success the following season by once again going undefeated and beating Chapman University in the national championship game on May 16, 2009.

 In 2008, Brekan Kohlitz of the University of Michigan became the first MCLA player drafted to the MLL by the Washington Bayhawks.

 In 2010, Connor Martin of Chapman University, a two-time All American and Offensive Player of the Year, was drafted by the Denver Outlaws.
 In his debut for the Outlaws, he scored a hat-trick and recorded an assist, earning him MLL Rookie of the Week.
 In 2014 Cam Holding became the second player ever to play in the MCLA to get drafted into the MLL by the Chesapeake Bayhawks.
-He currently plays for the Denver Outlaws and recently won a Gold medal in the 2014 FIL World Lacrosse Championship with team Canada.
+He currently plays for the Denver Outlaws and recently won a gold medal in the 2014 FIL World Lacrosse Championship with team Canada.

 The 2009-2011 MCLA Championships were held at Dick's Sporting Goods Park in Commerce City, Colorado.

-In 2011, with the conclusion of the agreement between the MCLA and Dick’s Sporting Goods Park, the MCLA selected a new home for the National Championships.
+In 2011, with the conclusion of the agreement between the MCLA and Dick's Sporting Goods Park, the MCLA selected a new home for the National Championships.
 The 2012, 2013 MCLA Championships were relocated to a new venue; Sirrine Stadium in Greenville, South Carolina.

 The 2014, MCLA National Championships were held in Southern California.
 The opening two rounds were played at UC Irvine in Orange County and the semifinals and finals at Chapman University in Orange, CA. Two first-time champions were crowned, Colorado (DI) and Grand Valley State (DII).